makeri89/unari_bot/README.md

 The bot is hosted on Heroku and runs on node.js with Telegraf.

 There is also an api endpoint that I use to send the menu of my favorite Unicafe to myself every morning.
-The endpoint uses a different implementation of the bot to send a message to certain conversation without user interaction.
+The endpoint uses the bot to send a message to a certain conversation without user interaction.

 ## Interacting with the bot